1mb4dr/mcp-forti/README.md

 *   Python 3.11 (as specified in `.python-version`)
 *   Access to a FortiGate device.
-*   The FortiGate device must be configured to allow API access for the token you will use.
+*   The FortiGate device must be configured to allow API access for the admin user you will use.
 *   Required Python packages (see `requirements.txt`).

 ## Setup and Installation